NorSC/supervisor-search/_supervisors/david-hastings.md

   * Business Intelligence systems

+  * Data visualisation and communication

   * Sports analytics

   * Finance and financial services

+  If you have an idea for a project that you think might be a good fit, then please get in touch at david2.hastings@northumbria.ac.uk so we can discuss it further.
+Thanks!
+additional_details_msc: >-
+  In addition to the subject areas listed in the themes and keywords sections above, I have previously supervised projects in the following areas (and would be happy to again):

+  * Business Intelligence systems

+  * Data visualisation and communication

+  * Sports analytics

+  * Finance and financial services

-  If you have an idea for a project that you think I might be a good fit for, then please get in touch at david2.hastings@northumbria.ac.uk so we can have a quick discussion about it.
+  If you have an idea for a project that you think might be a good fit, then please get in touch at david2.hastings@northumbria.ac.uk so we can discuss it further.
 Thanks!
 ---